lauriejefferson/frontend-mentor-solutions/fylo-dark-theme-landing-page-master/README-template.md

   console.log('🎉')
 }
 ```
+### Update
+- 3/17/25
+I removed the padding in the navigation menu so that the the Sign In navigation link is inline on mobile screens.
+I added the logo svg using the img tag instead of adding it directly as it was taking up too much space.
+I also added the the "See how Fylo works" logo svg using the img tag so that it displayed inline with the arrow logo.
+Finally, I added padding between the input and button on the early access form.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.